 lila glenn rimalovski

-Lila Rimalovski is currently a Master of Divinity candidate at Harvard Divinity School exploring how ethical, spiritually-grounded leadership might shape systemic change.
+Lila Rimalovski is a Master of Divinity candidate at Harvard Divinity School exploring how spiritually-grounded leadership might shape systemic change.
+An artist, community facilitator, and chaplain in training, Lila walks in devotional service to the third way— the path where more liberation is always possible.
 Lila has led large-scale initiatives across nonprofit, higher education, and civic sectors, ranging from yearlong educational programs to sold out symposiums for 500+ attendees.
-She is currently training as a chaplain, aiming to bring skills of mediation, spiritual practice, and public communication into the vast corners of institutional and communal life where heart-centered leadership is needed.
+Lila’s current research exists at the intersection of psychedelic practice, ecological justice, and organizational governance.
+She is currently training as a practitioner of spiritual care, aiming to infuse grounded ethics into the vast corners of institutional and communal life where heart-centered leadership is needed.

 education